robot-descriptions/awesome-robot-descriptions/README.md

 ## Manipulators

-_Manipulators are robotic arms with a gripper mounted at their end effector._ The list below includes both arms and manipulators.
+_Manipulators are robotic arms with a hand or gripper mounted at their end effector._ The list below includes both arms and manipulators.

 | Name | Format | License | Joints | Mass (kg) |
 |------|--------|---------|--------|-----------|